Assessment

 What Makes My Approach Different

 Soomre is the brand.
 Belbin is the tool.
 My approach is strengths-based, behaviour-first, and direct.
-I spend twenty minutes on Belbin theory and several hours on what the data means for this specific team, in this specific context, facing this specific situation.
+I do spend time on Belbin theory to get people on the same page and several hours on what the data means for this specific team, in this specific context, facing this specific situation and people.

 Standard Belbin output gives you nine roles and some percentiles.
 My Team & Leadership Dynamics reports give you practitioner interpretation on top of that data — narrative analysis, pair chemistry, team-level patterns, and coaching-ready recommendations.
 Same data every consultant can access.
 Different interpretation.

 The other thing I do differently is expand the audience.
-Most Belbin practitioners work with clients who already know Belbin.
-I work with leaders and teams who have never heard of it.
+I work with clients who already know Belbin and with leaders and teams who have never heard of it.
 That is the harder work.
 It means turning someone from curiosity to commitment in one conversation.
 It means earning trust before the methodology can do its job.

 I am Belbin Estonia.
 Accredited since 2005.
 First Belbin distributor worldwide to complete the Belbin Accredited Team Coaching programme.
 I have permission, authority, and methodology credentials.
 What I sell is something else.